November 2011 • ISBN 978-1-64453-108-2 • $79.00

 About the Author

-James Mulvihill is professor of English at the University of Alberta, where he teaches courses on Romantic England.
+James Mulvihill is Professor Emeritus of English and Film Studies at the University of Alberta.